Methods

 Type: (input: HTMLInputElement) => Iti | null

-After initialising the plugin, you can always access the instance again using this method, by just passing in the relevant input element.
+After initialising the core library, you can always access the instance again using this method, by just passing in the relevant input element.

 const input = document.querySelector('#phone');